Top-Rated Car Accident Lawyers in New York City

 Posting on social media about your accident or injuries gives insurance companies ammunition against you.
 Photos showing you active or happy can contradict injury claims.
 Delete nothing - that's spoliation of evidence - but stop posting until your case resolves.

 Delaying medical treatment creates gaps insurers exploit to argue injuries weren't accident-related.
 Missing doctor appointments or ignoring medical advice weakens your credibility.
-Accepting quick settlement offers without understanding your injuries' full extent often leaves money on the table.
+Accepting quick settlement offers without understanding the full extent of your injuries often leaves money on the table.

 Common costly mistakes: